-Just a couple of weeks ago, HUSPI has finished working on a project for the UN’s HeForShe movement that was dedicated to the HeForShe Arts Week 2020 and featured works of famous Ukrainian female artists.
+Just a couple of weeks ago, HUSPI finished working on a project for the UN’s HeForShe movement that was dedicated to the HeForShe Arts Week 2020 and featured works of famous Ukrainian female artists.

 This app is not the only one of its kind, but it is gathering more and more traction because it opens opportunities for many to see the art and various locations, where many people around the world would otherwise not have a chance to visit.
 These apps are also a wonderful addition in terms of inclusivity because they help people with limited movement abilities witness the glorious art and travel around the world without leaving their homes.

 Recently, Google also launched its project where you can explore national parks via 360-degree virtual tours.
 It is always better to visit these in person, we won’t even try to prove otherwise.
-However, when you are stuck with your kids at home during the quarantine, visiting national parks online helps to dream and build plans for the future.
+However, when you are stuck with your kids at home during the quarantine, visiting national parks online helps you to dream and build plans for the future.

 Need an AR solution like this for your art gallery or museum?
 Let’s discuss this.

 There are a lot of personal trainers and fitness apps available online.
 However, what do you do when your main business is an offline gym and group training, but suddenly people are in quarantine and can’t come?

 A few of the HUSPI team members are a part of a small offline gym and when the quarantine measures were put into force, we were disappointed: what do you do?
 We JUST got started to get better at fitness… Boo.

 And then, our fitness studio (hello there, #hiitworks) started doing online video streams on Instagram.
-Besides one free training per day, they also launched a paid online fitness challenge for those who would like personal training opportunities and achievements tracking.
+Besides one free training per day, they also launched a paid online fitness challenge for those who would like personal training opportunities and achievement tracking.